drid/tulip/docs/setup.md

 ### Application Settings
 - **Open last roadbook**: Automatically opens the most recently edited roadbook when launching Tulip, streamlining your workflow for ongoing projects.

+### Custom glyph path
+Select the path for custom glyphs.
+All images in this path will be available under **User glyphs**

+**Note:** When sharing a roadbook file also share the custom glyphs used.

 ### Tulip settings
 - **Tulip close distance (m)**: Defines the distance threshold (in meters) for considering next instruction as "close."
 The default is 300 meters, adjustable to match your rally’s precision requirements.
 - **Show CAP heading**: Controls the default visibility of CAP heading for new instructions in the roadbook.